obsidian-level-maker/Obsidian/README.txt

 CHANGES IN 0.85

    +  Hallways!
 Crates!
-Exit themes!
+New Exits!
    +  better algorithm for choosing floor/ceiling heights.
    +  user adjustments for health/ammo/monsters/traps.
    +  current settings are remembered when you quit.